AmoghAN01/ML-DL-projects/README.md

 # ML-projects
-This is a repository for displaying my machine learning projects
+This is a repository to show my machine learning projects